mufeili/mufeili.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: SDE @ AWS Shanghai AI Lab
+subtitle: PhD Student @ Georgia Institute of Technology

 profile:
   align: right